 How can you rebuild your credit after a debt settlement?

+If you absolutely need a debt settlement, your next goal should be to get out of debt as quickly as possible and begin rebuilding your credit.
 So, what tangible steps can you take to repair your credit?
 Consider the following.

 Pay your bills on time

 The best thing you can do is to avoid late payments.
 For at least a year, be sure to pay the minimum payment or more on all of your bills before they are due.
 Your ability to pay your bills on time determines 35%of your credit score, so establishing a consistent rhythm of responsible behavior will help.